-Leadership formation of clergy and laity is a vital part of the church's sustainability and growth.
+Leadership formation in clergy and laity is a vital part of the church's sustainability and growth.
 The objective is to identify, recruit, and train both current and upcoming leaders.
 National and regional clergy and lay leadership training events and projects are supported by direct funding and leadership resources, in addition to collaboration with various ministry groups in the national Korean American community and general program agencies.

-A. Goal 1: Next Generation Ministries.
-To build, support, and strengthen the leadership capacity of the Next Generation Ministries; to be achieved through the support and nurture of:
+Goal 1: Next Generation Ministries.
+To build, support, and strengthen the leadership capacity of the Next Generation Ministries; to be achieved through the support and nurturing of:

-- 1. The Youth Initiative (YI) a national leadership conference for Korean American Uni ted Methodist youth, the training of campus ministers and college leaders through the C ollege Initiative (CI), and training of children's ministry pastors and teachers through th e Children's Ministry Initiative (CMI). - 2.
-The Nexus Ministry and the Nexus Internship Program, a national coordinating caucus for Next Generation clergy and laity, which also administers the internship program for college students and seminarians. - 3.
-National and regional network groups for the Next Generation pastors and seminarians, as well as campus ministries such as the Flagship Next Generation Churches Project.
+1. The Youth Initiative (YI) - a national leadership conference for Korean American United Methodist youth, the training of campus ministers and college leaders through the College Initiative (CI), and a national network of children's ministry pastors and teachers through the Children's Ministry Initiative (CMI), that provides training and support to pastors and churches.

+2. The Nexus Ministry, a national coordinating caucus for the support and development of Next Generation clergy, laity, and congregations.